idontknowbutimhere/openscad-library/README.md

 Either way works—go wild!

 ## I like chaos but some other 3d devs don't so enjoy the library i made so you could do what we all wanted of having a 3d openscad library!

+## if you know how to fix my github pages problem https://idontknowbutimhere.github.io/openscad-library/ please open an issue and let me know how to fix it thanks!